Skip to main content

 My primary training is in Structural Integration (SI)—I'm a Certified Advanced Rolfer®.
 SI is designed to change the way the body organizes itself, from the little details affecting single joints, muscles, and organs, to the overall postural relationships of the whole body.
 In doing so, it treats many of the causes of pain, strain, and misalignment in the body.

-Two hand working along either side of the lumbar spine
+Working along either side of the lumbar spine

 Craniosacral therapy and visceral manipulation add breadth to the spectrum of therapeutic touch.
 Craniosacral therapy is a mode of manual therapy that amplifies fluid movements perceivable in the tissues of the body that are associated with its capacity for self-organization and healing.
 Visceral manipulation works with the structural and fluid relationships among the organs, affecting their function as well as having a powerful impact on posture and musculoskeletal function.